 CHEMISTRY ALUMNI REUNION 2020 - 2021

-Join us as we celebrate 104 years of Chemistry at UBC!
+Thanks to everyone that was able to join us as we celebrated 104 years of Chemistry at UBC!

 This award recognizes an alumnus whose accomplishments are of such excellence that they provide inspiration and leadership to students and other alumni.
 The recipient has shown significant leadership either in their professional career and/or community service.